rcorre/rcorre.github.io/_drafts/state_stack.md

   void push(State!T[] states ...) {
     if (_entered) {
-      // we had a state that was previously entered()
-      // our first order of business is to exit() _stack.top.exit(_object);
+      _stack.top.exit(_object);

-      // our new top state has no longer been entered(), so unset this flag _entered = false;
+      _entered = false;
     }

-    // note that we push the new state, but do _not_ call enter() yet
+    // Note that we push the new states, but do _not_ call enter() yet
-    // if multiple states are pushed at once, we only want to enter() the one
-    // that ends up getting run during the next pass. foreach_reverse(state ; states) {
+    // If push is called again before run, we only want to enter the top state foreach_reverse(state ; states) {
       _stack.insertFront(state);
     }